Carrie (1952 film): Plot

-He coaxes Carrie, who initially refuses to see him, out of the house by telling her that Drouet had injured himself and that he would take her to see him.
-On the train to Drouet, Hurstwood tells her that he loves her and that he wants to be with her, asking her to leave Drouet.
-Carrie is torn, but does love Hurstwood, so she decides to stay with him.

 The first few days are blissful, but then reality catches up with them.
-Hurstwood's boss sends an officer from the bond company after Hurstwood to collect the money Hurstwood took.
-Hurstwood, who has already been looking for work, finds out quickly that word of his stealing the money has gotten around.
-Unable to find a job, Hurstwood and Carrie soon find themselves living in poverty.
+Hurstwood's boss sends an officer from the bond company to collect the money Hurstwood took.
+Hurstwood cannot get a job because word of his stealing the money has gotten around, and he and Carrie soon find themselves living in poverty.

-When Carrie finds out that she is pregnant, the two think that things might take a turn for the better.
+Carrie finds out that she is pregnant, and the two think that things might improve.
 But Hurstwood's wife shows up, wanting his signature and his agreement to sell the house they own jointly.
 Hurstwood wants his share of the proceeds but she says she will press charges against him for bigamy if he insists.
-Carrie is devastated.
 Hurstwood's wife refused to consent to a divorce and Hurstwood didn't know how to tell Carrie.

-Hurstwood tells his wife he will sign and will not ask for money if she'll grant him a divorce.
+Hurstwood tells his wife he will sign and not ask for money if she'll grant him a divorce.
 She does, but it is too late.
 Carrie loses the baby and decides to try her luck at acting.
 Hurstwood reads in the newspaper that his son is due in New York after his honeymoon and decides to see him at the docks.
 While he is there, Carrie leaves him (even though she still loves him) because she thinks he will use this opportunity to re-enter his family's life.

-While Hurstwood drifts further and further into poverty and ends up living on the streets, Carrie's star in the theatre rises until she is a well-regarded actress on the cusp of fame.

-Hurstwood, entirely starved, visits her at the theatre stage door, and she wants to take him back.
-She had found out from Drouet that Hurstwood had taken the money to start a life with her and blames herself for his predicament.
+While Hurstwood drifts further into poverty and ends up on the streets, Carrie's star in the theatre rises until she is a well-regarded actress on the cusp of fame.
+Weak from hunger, Hurstwood visits her at the theatre.
+She has found out from Drouet that Hurstwood took the money to start a life with her and blames herself for his predicament.
 She wants to make it up to Hurstwood but he won't take more than a quarter and disappears after toying with the gas burner in her dressing room.